-Enjoy the city of the Caesars and la dolce vita, long sunny days, endless art galleries, fountain-splashed piazzas, flower markets and gelato.
-Tour the ancient monuments of the Roman Empire, explore cobbled medieval streets and Renaissance domes set the stage for great wine bars, fabulous dining, sidewalk cafes and uncomparable shopping.
-Take insightful tours of the Vatican, Galleria and Villa Borghese and Emperor Hadrian's villa in Tivoli.
+Rome is one of the world's great cities.
+It's the city of the Caesars and la dolce vita, of long sunny days, endless art galleries, churches and museums, of fountain-splashed piazzas and majestic monuments from Rome's Imperial Golden Age.
+Rome is a city where the ancient buildings, cobbled medieval streets and Renaissance domes set the stage for great wine bars, fabulous dining, sidewalk cafes and incomparable shopping.

 One of the oldest continuously occupied cities in Europe, Rome’s history continues over 28 centuries though the mythological founding date is not until 753 BCE by Romulus and Remus.
 Rome, named for Romulus, acted as the capital of the first kingdom established.

 The story of Italian fashion began on February 25, 1951 when Count Giorgini staged a fashion show for an international audience in Florence.
 André Suarès wrote that "fashion is the best form of farce, though nobody laughs because everyone takes part".
 Dress has always been regarded as a means of self-assertion in society, an instrument of personal confirmation, and an important means of communication for individuals and peoples.